MoonMoon1919/peyton/README.md

         return resp.to_json()

     def put(self) -> ResponseObject:
+        # Retrieve the body from the request
+        body = router.current_request.body

+        # Do something with the body

         resp = Response(status_code=201, headers={}, body={"message": "received PUT to index"})

         return resp.to_json()

     def post(self) -> ResponseObject:
+        # Retrieve the body from the request
+        body = router.current_request.body

+        # Do something with the body

         resp = Response(status_code=201, headers={}, body={"message": "received POST to index"})

         return resp.to_json()